FAQs – Frequently Asked Questions

 What is the procession route?

-Please see the procession route map on our bonfire event page.
+Please see the procession route map on our bonfire procession page.
 Please note, the procession turns around in the Waitrose car park and returns back up the High Street for a second viewing, finishing by Station Approach.
 Please do not park anywhere along the procession route as you will be asked to move your car.

 I would like to help support or sponsor Edenbridge Bonfire Society, who do I contact?